AnakinHuang/scgpt_finetune/README.md

 # Fine-tune scGPT for scRNA-seq integration

 Please see our example code in [tutorials/scgpt_finetune.ipynb](tutorials/scgpt_finetune.ipynb).
-By default, the script assumes the scGPT checkpoint folder stored in the `examples/save` directory.
+By default, the script assumes the scGPT checkpoint folder stored in the `save` directory.

 ## Acknowledgements